Juilyyy/Career-Companion-Chatbot/README.md

 🎯 Project Purpose

 This chatbot is part of my personal portfolio and was originally built as an academic assignment using IBM Watson Assistant.
-But it’s evolved into something much cooler: a conversational layer for discovering my work, skills, and hobbies — without clicking through a dozen tabs.
+But it’s evolved into something much cooler: a conversational layer for discovering my work, skills, and hobbies.

 💡 Features